trpc/trpc/README.md

 </table>

-> 👋 Hi, I'm Alex and I am the main maintainer if tRPC, don't hesitate to contact me on [Twitter](https://twitter.com/alexdotjs) or [email](mailto:alex@trpc.io) if you are curious about tRPC in any way.
+> 👋 Hi, I'm Alex and I am the creator of tRPC, don't hesitate to contact me on [Twitter](https://twitter.com/alexdotjs) or [email](mailto:alex@trpc.io) if you are curious about tRPC in any way.

 ## Financial Contributors

-> If you like working with tRPC, consider giving a token a apprecation by [GitHub Sponsors](https://github.com/sponsors/KATT) or [get in touch](https://twitter.com/alexdotjs) if you want your company's logo featured in the tRPC repository or on the website.
+> If you like working with tRPC, consider giving a token a apprecation by [GitHub Sponsors](https://github.com/sponsors/KATT)!
->
-> _Get in touch on [Twitter](https://twitter.com/alexdotjs) or by [email](mailto:alex@trpc.io)._

 ### Companies

-> Are you a company that is using tRPC & want to attract amazing TypeScript developers to your team?
+> Is your company using tRPC & want to attract amazing TypeScript developers to your team?
 Have a look at the [sponsorship tiers](https://github.com/sponsors/KATT) or get in touch on [Twitter](https://twitter.com/alexdotjs) or by [email](mailto:alex@trpc.io) to discuss partnerships.

 <table>
   <tbody>